Jeffersonszn43/Embedded-Systems-Design/README.md

-## Embedded Sysytems Design Projects
+## Embedded Systems Design Projects
-#### Here is a repository that contains all of my projects from Embedded Sysytems Design.
+#### Here is a repository that contains all of my projects from Embedded Systems Design.

 #### For this course we used the ESP32 Wroom 32 board to complete our midterm project.
 The ESP32 is a series of system on a chip microcontrollers that are low-cost and low-power.
 The ESP32 comes with integrated Wi-Fi and dual-mode Bluetooth.